Powered by SchoolDash

 Brionne Gardens, Tonbridge TN9 2HE

-Particular strengths include Representation, Progress, Environment and Attainment.
-Relative weaknesses include Admissions, Sixth form, Attendance and Destinations.
+Particular strengths include Representation, Progress, Disadvantaged pupils and Environment.
+Relative weaknesses include Admissions, Finances and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.